-Marleena Litton is an exhibiting artist, designer and author who is
+Marleena is a designer-graphiste, an exhibiting artist, and curator.

-Her interests: publishing, dance, music, mixed martial arts
+Her interests: books, dance, music, mixed martial arts

 nature trips, and all things kawaii.